logan169/logan169.github.io/_posts/2021-07-10-My-Asset-On-Demand-Loader.md

 ![browser_to_houdini2](https://raw.githubusercontent.com/logan169/logan169.github.io/master/assets/images/posts_images/asset_loader/browser_to_houdini2.gif)

 Using the same code, I could easily use any production manager webapp (shotgun, ftrack) and turn them into an asset loader or link a webhook to auto-reload an artist's asset version if a new one just got published.

 This is just another one example of many use case scenarios.
 But the road doesn't end up there, sky and probably your imagination is the limit.
 As a last concluding example, using a similar setup I was able to connect multiple houdini sessions together to create an interconnected scene where artists could collaborate together in real time but this might be for another post.

 ### Power-Knowledge

 After working for the last 5 years in the Cinema industry, 95% of TDs I've met didn't have basic web-dev communication protocols knowledge.
-While it is not a mandatory thing to do the job, I feel that we do have the responsibility to shake things up on the tech side to harness all available tech at our disposale that could make our life easier.
+While it is not a mandatory thing to do their job, I feel that we do have the responsibility to harness all available tech at our disposal that could enhance artists' user experience.

 I hope that this post excites you about all possibilities coming from inter-connecting softwares at a studio level and convince more people to approach their problem with a different angle.